-- The assurance practitioner shall comply with this ASAE, ASAE 3000 and other relevant ASAEs when performing a performance engagement on an entity or selected activity of an entity, or a selected activity across a number of entities. - ASAE 3000 has been written for general application to assurance engagements other than audits or reviews of historical financial information covered by ASAs or ASREs.
+- The assurance practitioner shall comply with this ASAE, ASAE 3000 and other applicable ASAEs when conducting a performance engagement of an entity or selected activity of an entity, or a selected activity across a number of entities. - ASAE 3000 has been written for general application to assurance engagements other than audits or reviews of historical financial information covered by ASAs or ASREs.
 Other ASAEs may relate to topics that apply to all subject matters or be subject matter specific.
-This ASAE has been written for specific application to performance engagements as adjunct to ASAE 3000.
+This ASAE has been written for specific application to performance engagements as an adjunct standard to ASAE 3000.